bnnm/frontend/ripping-guidelines.md

 If you name them `01-Title.flac`, `02-Boss.flac` and so on it's hard to know if the game really has .FLAC named like that, or it's reordered CD-DA audio.

 Instead name them in track order, like `Track02.flac` or `Track02 - Title.flac`, `Track03.flac` and so on, so the origin is clearer.

+#### Don't mix games from different platforms
+Some games have different formats per platform (PC vs PS2 vs GameCube).

+Some cases files are 99% the same save for a few files.

+For now simply upload a separate set per platform and don't make subdir for PC / PS2 / GC with the few different files; there is enough server space to keep them separate.

 ## [Fix - (explanation)] sets